z-prince/mod-0-project-be/README.md

 Each sections `README` will walk you through the steps you need to take to save your work.

-To start, in your terminal, `cd` into the `section0` directory.
+To start, in your Terminal, `cd` into the `section0` directory.
 Follow the instructions contained in the `README.md` file, and have a great time learning and exploring!